Plenue/Notes-App/README.md

     + `$ cd ` to file Directory
     + `$ npm i`
     + `$ npm start`
-    The WebApp will start in Chrome after the aove command emplemented successfully.
+    The WebApp will start in Chrome after implementing above command successfully.

 **How to Contribute**
 ---